Vera Chok: Career

-In 2020, Chok played the Red Queen in Creation Theatre's online (through Oxford Theatre) version of Alice, which won a 2021 Offie for best platform-based work.

 She wrote a play for online, Rice!, broadcast on Zoom in 2021, a co-production between Omnibus Theatre and Malaysian company Wayang Kitchen, which featured a distributed Malaysian meal to cook at home with tutorial help, plus a play broadcast from Kuala Lumpur and Wiltshire, according to The Stage "an elegant proposition: playing to audiences in both the UK and Malaysia, this story about migration and belonging unfolds while we cook congee with meal kits provided by the company".

 In December 2021, Chok began playing Honour Chen-Williams, a prison psychiatrist, in the British TV soap Hollyoaks.
-Her character is one of parents of the newly introduced Chen-Williams family, alongside her delivery driver husband Dave, played by Dominic Power.
+Her character was one of parents of the newly introduced Chen-Williams family, alongside her delivery driver husband Dave, played by Dominic Power.
 Chok told media that “Dave and Honour have a very large brood, so it's a really solid relationship.
 They've been together for a long while and brought up this really adorable blended family".

-Producing

-In 2010, Chok founded saltpeter, an independent theatre company.
-She produced and starred in their opera production Tonseisha - The Man Who Abandoned the World (2014 - Studio, Central Saint Martins), which is adapted from the play by Erik Patterson.
-In the work, which features opera, dance and theatre, Chok played Yukiko, a Japanese woman haunted by the losses of her father and Beat writer Richard Brautigan.
-In 2011, she founded the Brautigan Book Club, which stimulates creative explorations based on Brautigan's work.
+Her final appearance in the soap aired in April 2023.

+She played the lead role in the 2022 Forest Fringe film Dream Agency, directed and written by Deborah Pearson and Andy Field, which won the Best Micro-Budget film award in 2023 from the London Independent Film Festival.

+Chok played Lauren in the second UK touring production of 2:22 A Ghost Story, from 2023-24, alongside Jay McGuiness as Ben, George Rainsford as Sam and Fiona Wade as Jenny.

+Poetry

+Chok published a collection of poetry, Angry Yellow Woman, in 2024.